 My next response is from Hugues Johnson at The Retro League.
-If there is one spot in all of podcasting or even the internet that you could call retro gaming’s hub it is The Retro League, and the podcasts website and forums.
-Hugues co-host this podcast with Rob Anderson who is also a regular on The Cartoon Retrocast, and together each and every week they bring us retro gaming news, discuss a gaming topic, provide reviews of old games, let us know about free games or sales, and discuss about a number of other topical subjects.
+If there is one spot in all of podcasting or even the internet that you could call retro gaming’s hub it’s The Retro League, and the podcasts website and forums.
+Hugues co-host this podcast with Rob Anderson, who is also a regular on The Cartoon Retrocast, and The Mana Pool, and together each and every week they bring us retro gaming news, discuss a gaming topic, provide reviews of old games, let us know about free games or sales, and discuss about a number of other topical subjects.

 “Interesting question… when I hear “8-bit gaming” I immediately think of console systems from the Atari 2600 to NES.
 Adventure and Super Mario Bros are the first two games I picture.
 Oddly 8-bit computers don’t immediately come to mind although they certainly qualify.

 Some might argue that the Intellivision is “technically” 16-bit but I’ll always consider it an 8-bit system, on the flip side some might argue the TurboGrafx-16 is “technically” 8-bit but I never think of it that way.”

 You can catch The Retro League on iTunes and Stitcher, and you can even watch it on YouTube.
 As a podcast it will keep you highly informed as to the goings-on in the retro gaming world, and also give you a a few good laughs.
 You can also find them at The Retro League on Facebook, but more importantly at their website http://theretroleague.com/ and at their forums http://forums.theretroleague.com/ which is a phenomenal place to meet fellow gamers and discuss gaming topics.
 You can check out my review for them, FYI much like the Retro Rewind Podcast, The Retro League has gotten even better since I last wrote this article.